rinsin06/AdvancedProjectTodoManagement/README.md

 - [License](#license)

 ## Introduction
 This is an Advanced Project Todo Management application built with React and Material-UI (MUI).
-It allows users to create and manage todo projects efficiently.
+It allows users to create and manage project todos efficiently.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: